 This post includes affiliate links.
 Find out more about affiliate links and how they help this site.

-A staple dish around the world, steamed rice is something almost all of us are familiar with.
-Plain, it rounds out meals as a starchy and filling side, but today I want to bring rice into its own by making it the star of the meal.
-Enter seasoned Chinese steamed rice.
+Chinese steamed rice rounds out meals as a starchy and filling side.
+White rice, simply steamed with water, is the most common but today I want to bring rice into its own and make it the star of the meal.

-In fact, I believe steaming rice in a lightweight stainless steel pan (or another nonreactive metal pan) is the best way to do it.
-A shallow layer of rice and the thin pan provide quick heat transfer and even cooking, making for rice which is uniformly steamed all the way through and never mushy.
+If you’re steaming rice in a steam oven, a lightweight stainless steel pan (or another nonreactive metal pan) is the best way to do it.
+A shallow layer of rice and the thin pan provide quick heat transfer and even cooking, making for rice which is uniformly steamed all the way through, with fluffy, separate rice grains.
+We don’t want mushy rice.

 Want more steam oven cooking ideas?
 Get my Steam Oven Cheat Sheets, with more than 35 approachable and inspirational ideas that’ll make you a more confident steam oven cook!